Absentia (TV series)

 Absentia is an American thriller drama television series that premiered on September 25, 2017, on Amazon Prime Video in the United States and AXN internationally.
 Directed by Oded Ruskin, the series stars Stana Katic, Matthew Le Nevez and Patrick Heusinger.
 The series was renewed for a second season, premiering on March 26, 2019, on AXN, and premiered in the United States on June 14, 2019.
 The third season premiered on July 17, 2020 exclusively on Amazon Prime Video.
 In May 2021, the series was cancelled after three seasons.

 Premise

 The series tells the story of FBI special agent Emily Byrne, who disappears without a trace while hunting one of Boston's most notorious serial killers, and is declared dead in absentia.
 Six years later, she is found in a cabin in the woods, barely alive and with no memory of the years that she was missing.
-She returns home to learn that her husband has remarried and her son is being raised by the new wife, and she soon finds herself implicated in a new series of murders.
+She returns home to learn that her husband has remarried and her son is being raised by his new wife, and she soon finds herself implicated in a new series of murders.